sunfounder/picar-x/docs/source/python_move.rst

 **How it works?**

+The basic functions of PiCar-X are in the ``picarx.py`` program file, under the path ``/home/pi/picar-x/lib``.
+The ``picarx.py`` program is used for controlling the servo and wheels, and will make the PiCar-X move forward, turn in an S-shape, or shake its head.

-First, the libraries to support the basic functionality of PiCar-X are imported.
+Now, the libraries to support the basic functionality of PiCar-X are imported.
 These lines will appear in all the examples that involve PiCar-X movement.

 .. code-block:: python
     :emphasize-lines: 0